paperless-ngx/paperless-ngx/docs/setup.md

 release at the time of writing.
 Windows is not and will never be supported.

 Paperless requires Python 3.
-At this time, 3.9 - 3.11 are supported and known to be working.
+At this time, 3.9 - 3.11 are tested versions.
-Newer version may work, but some dependencies may not yet support or fully support newer versions.
+Newer versions may work, but some dependencies may not fully support newer versions.
 Support for older Python versions may be dropped as they reach end of life or as newer versions are released, dependency support is confirmed, etc.